 I just wanted to talk a little but about fruit and whether or not it is healthy.
 I know that some methods of weight control can view fruit consumption as being full of sugar (albeit natural sugar) and high in calories.
 Despite this, I believe fruit is a healthy option especially if you are just starting to try and get away from more unhealthy foods.
 There are a few reasons that fruit should not be considered the enemy.

-Although I lost 70 lbs before using a strict CICO (calories in- calories out) diet, this time I am not counting calories and am mainly focusing on eating fresh, whole, unprocessed foods. using this strategy, I have lost 13 lbs in the past month.
-I have not been hungry, felt deprived or lost my motivation.
+Although I lost 70 lbs before using a strict CICO (calories in- calories out) diet, this time I’m not counting calories and am mainly focusing on eating fresh, whole, unprocessed foods.
+I haven’t been hungry, felt deprived or lost my motivation.
 On the contrary, I feel more healthy and energetic than ever!